isomerpages/govtech-gobusiness/_safemanagement/sector-specific-requirements.md

 #### **MICE events**

 Event Organisers and Event Venues (collectively “EOs”) are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/MICEPilotEventAdvisory.pdf" target="_blank">document</a> [last updated on 23 Apr 21] for piloting MICE events of up to 750 participants.
-You can also refer to the Singapore Tourism Board website for more information on the application process and FAQs.
+You can also refer to the Singapore Tourism Board <a href = "https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-MICE.html#MICE" target="_blank">website</a> for more information on the application process and FAQs.

 #### **Private mahjong (or gambling) rooms operators**